material-components/material-components-web/packages/mdc-data-table/README.md

 > Instantiating `MDCDataTable` component is only required to add interactions for example, row selection.

-MDC Data Table component auto instantiates `MDCCheckbox` for header row checkbox and all row checkbox.
+MDC Data Table component auto instantiates `MDCCheckbox` for header row checkbox and all row checkboxes.
 Make sure to set required class names to instantiate checkbox component.
 We suggest to use `layout` API when rows are added or removed from data table to register new checkbox components.

 ## Basic Usage